Foreign relations of Mauritius

 Mauritius has strong and friendly relations with the West, with South Asian countries and with the countries of southern and eastern Africa.
 It is a member of the World Trade Organization, the Commonwealth of Nations, La Francophonie, the African Union, the Southern Africa Development Community, the Indian Ocean Commission, COMESA, and the recently formed Indian Ocean Rim Association.

 Trade, commitment to democracy, and the country's small size are driving forces behind Mauritian foreign policy.
-The country's political heritage and dependence on Western markets have led to close ties with the European Union and its member states, particularly the United Kingdom and France.
-Mauritius' only immediate neighbour is Reunion Island, an overseas department of France that is also part of the European Union.
+The country's political heritage and dependence on Western markets have led to close ties with the European Union and its member states, particularly France, the colonial power until 1810, Mauritius' only immediate neighbour being Réunion, both an overseas department of France and an outermost region of the EU.
+Mauritius also maintains close ties with the United Kingdom, a former member EU state and the colonial power until 1968.

 Considered part of Africa geographically, Mauritius has friendly relations with other African states in the region, particularly South Africa, by far its largest continental trading partner.
 Mauritian investors are gradually entering African markets, notably Madagascar and Mozambique.
 Mauritius coordinates much of its foreign policy with the Southern Africa Development Community and the Organisation of African Unity.
 The country is also a member of the Port Management Association of Eastern and Southern Africa (PMAESA).

 Relations with France and India are strong for both historical and commercial reasons.
-Foreign embassies in Mauritius include Australia, South Korea, the United Kingdom, People's Republic of China, Egypt, France, India, Madagascar, Pakistan, Russian Federation, Bangladesh, and the United States.
+High Commissions and foreign embassies in Mauritius include Australia, South Korea, the United Kingdom, People's Republic of China, Egypt, France, India, Madagascar, Pakistan, Russian Federation, Bangladesh, and the United States.

 Mauritius is also a member of the International Criminal Court with a Bilateral Immunity Agreement of protection for the US-military (as covered under Article 98).